SpaceClouds42/fabricommunity.github.io/README.md

 * `navigation` - a Navigation `Root` object, containing the following properties:
     * `currentPath` - A string representing the path to the current file.
     * `nodes` - A list of navigation `Node` objects, with the following properties:
+        * `type` - A string denoting the node type.
+If this is `"spacer"`, the node is a spacer and does not have any other properties.
+Otherwise, `"node"` denotes normal navigation nodes, with the following properties.
         * `icon` - The name of the icon to use for this navigation node.
         * `path` - A string representing the path to navigate to, which may be a URL.
         * `title` - The name to display on the page.